Makara Jyothi: Popularity of the ritual

-Sabarimala stampedes and authenticity debate
+Issues

+Stampedes

+Crowd crushes have occurred twice: In 1999 and 2011, both on the 14 January.
+These crushes killed 53 and 106 people, respectively.
+Following both crushes, investigation committees were formed to determine responsibility.

+Authenticity debate

-In 1999 and 2011, two major human stampedes occurred on 14 January at Sabarimala, killing 53 and 106 people, respectively.
-In 1999 the Justice T Chandrasekhara Menon committee that investigated the stampede refrained from going into the details of authenticity of Makara Jyothi.
-It stated that Makara Jyothi is a matter of belief and could not be investigated.
-Justice Chanadrasekhara Menon had probed the veracity of Makara Jyoti during that time.
-He also appointed an advocate of the commission to witness it.
+In 1999, the Justice T Chandrasekhara Menon committee that investigated the stampede refrained from going into the details of authenticity of Makara Jyothi.
+It stated that Makara Jyothi is a matter of belief and could not be investigated, although Justice Menon had probed the veracity of Makara Jyoti and appointed an advocate of the commission to witness it.

-The 2011 stampede occurred during an annual pilgrimage, killing 102 pilgrims and injuring more than 100.
-Amid a renewed debate after this stampede, Kerala High Court wanted to know whether or not Makara Jyoti is a man-made phenomenon, asking about the authenticity of the hallowed celestial light visible from Sabarimala.
-"A distinction has to be made between the Makaravilakku and Makara Jyothi.
-The Jyothi is a celestial star.
-Makarvilakku is lit [by people]," said the head of the Thazamon Thanthri family, Kantararu Maheswararu.
-After this the Travancore Devaswom Board (TDB) said that it was known to most believers that it was a man lit-fire, but there was a Hindu belief behind it.
-"It is known to everybody that Makara Vilakku is a fire lit up by men at Ponnabalamedu and TDB also recognises this.
-But Makara Jyothi is a celestial star", TDB President M Rajagoplan Nair told reporters on 31 January 2011.
+Amid a renewed debate after the 2011 stampede, the Kerala High Court aimed to determine whether Makara Jyoti was a man-made phenomenon, asking about the authenticity of the hallowed celestial light visible from Sabarimala.
+Kantararu Maheswararu, the head of the Thazamon Thanthri family and head priest of the temple, argued that a distinction had to be made between the Makaravilakku and Makara Jyothi: "the Jyothi is a celestial star.
+Makarvilakku is lit [by people]."
+After this, M Rajagoplan Nair, president of the TDB, said that it was "known to everybody that Makara Jyothi is a fire lit up by men at Ponnabalamedu" but that there was a Hindu belief behind it.